roguedarkjedi/dogcam/README.md

 ## How to use

 Once physically built and installed, run main.py.
 The servo web interface is accessible on the Pi's IP address on port 8080.
-This repro contains only the basic drivers and movement controllers, and does not do automatic tracking.
-With additional work, automatic following is possible.
+This repro contains only the basic drivers and movement controllers, and does not do computer vision.
+With additional work, automatic tracking is possible.

 ## Robotics